 You can tax a vehicle online using the DVLA service.

-You'll need one of the following reference numbers to renew the tax for a vehicle online:
+You'll need one of the following reference numbers to pay your road tax online:

 If you're unsure when your vehicle tax expires, use the online car tax check service above to check the details held by the DVLA

 You can register for email reminders to avoid missing your renewal date.

 Search for a vehicle and enter your email address under the `Need a Reminder?` section to register for free reminder emails.Tax Your Vehicle